decal/werdlists/INDEX.md

 file-extens: File extensions, i.e. the part after the period in a file name
 ftp-commands: FTP (File Transfer Protocol) commands as specified by IETF's RFC's
 glibc-code: Code taken from the source code of the GNU standard C library
-html-forms: HTML forms
+html-forms: Data associated with HTML form mark-up syntax and the like
-html-words:
+html-words: Words not uncommon to come across when parsing HTML dialects
 http-agents: Software version banners for HTTP User Agents also known as browsers
 http-cgi: Common Gateway Interface used for web programming on the server-side
 http-headers: Header fields sent in requests and responses by browsers/servers
 http-methods: Method names sent at the start of a browser's first request line
 http-params: Parameters browsers sometimes send when requesting server URI paths
 http-paths: Path names browsers almost always must include in queries to servers
-http-queries:
+http-queries: The object syntax that appears after the question mark in URI's
 http-status: Numeric codes that denote the status of a web server during response
 inet-addrs: Numeric Internet addresses a.k.a.
 IP addresses--mostly version 4
 inet-routes: Data useful in the maintenance and use of Internet routing tables